finkoslo/express-mongo-functional/README.md

 - `S.chain` does the same as `S.map` exept that it can merge two Futures.
 So since the first argument to `S.chain` returns a `Future`, we need to use chain instead of map.
 This is a functional concept that applies to `Monads` that I won't go into here.

 The concept in the example above shows how easy it is to make custom errors, even if the `someFunctionThatReturnsAFuture` didn't fail.
 If it DID fail, we could either do nothing, which would result in a 500 to the client, or we could have manipulated that error to be something else.

+## Authentication
+This server uses jwt as authentication method.

+### To log in:
+Send a post request to `/login` with a body like this: `{ "username": "myUserName", "password": "myPassword" }` This will return a jwt token that last for an hour.
+You should store this token in Local Storage for later use.

+### To call the API with jwt token
+You need to set Authorization header in your request like this:
+`Authorization: Bearer <jwt token>`

 ## MongoDb